 - Policy analysis

 - Energy and urban planning

 - Land use ethics and the law

 Students holding a BSc degree in one of the main subjects related to the programme (Urban planning, Architecture, Engineering, Sociology and Social Sciences, Geography, Economy, Political Sciences and Environmental Science) and 15 years of education are eligible for application.

-The Commission will evaluate case by case students with different background.
+The Commission will evaluate case by case students with a different background.
 The candidate is required to provide a portfolio and an English proficiency certificate.

-The main professional opportunities for Master of Science graduates are in the free-lance sector (after having sat the professional examinations) and in institutions and public and private bodies operating to transform and manage the city, territory and environment.
+The main professional opportunities for Master of Science graduates are in the free-lance sector (after having sat the professional examinations) and in institutions and public and private bodies operating to transform and manage the city, territory, and environment.

 Cost & Fees